neriacohen300/Eventure/README.md

 also download ffmpeg, and go over the code to check if the paths are good for you

+# 🎯 How to use?

+I prefer using it with Adobe Premiere Pro, so I just import all of the images and audio files, rearange them, and then just click export to premiere and you would have a new folder with the images already centerd and with a project file aswell, so it would be just adding a few effects from my preset and bamm, you've got a slideshow!

 # Eventure - Slideshow Creator

 Eventure is a powerful slideshow creation application that allows users to create professional slideshows with images, audio, and transitions.
 The application supports multiple languages and can export to video or Adobe Premiere projects.